NCAS-CMS/um-training/practicals/source/rose-cylc-exercises.rst

 To start a suite in held mode add ``-- --hold`` to the end of the ``rose suite-run`` command: ::

-  puma$ rose suite-run -- --hold
+  puma2$ rose suite-run -- --hold

 The first ``--`` tells Rose that all subsequent options should be passed on to Cylc.
 This is why the hold option should be added to the end of the command, after any Rose options.
 Once the suite has started all tasks will be in a held state.
 It is then possible to select which tasks are run by right clicking on a task in the Cylc GUI and manually triggering it or resetting its state.